Applifier/unity-ads-helper/README.md

 ![Unity Ads Settings Menu Item](images/menu-item-banner.png)

 The `UnityAdsHelper.Initialize()` method configures and initializes Unity Ads using the settings stored in a ScriptableObject called [UnityAdsSettings](Assets/UnityAdsHelper/Scripts/UnityAdsSettings.cs).
-By default, the UnityAdsSettings asset can be found in the Resrouces directory.
+By default, the UnityAdsSettings asset can be found in the Resources directory.
 You can view the UnityAdsSettings asset in the Inspector by selecting it directly, or by selecting **Edit > Unity Ads Settings** from the Unity Editor menu.
 Selecting this menu item will create the UnityAdsSettings asset if it does not already exist in your project.

 The Test Mode option is enabled by default in Unity Ads Settings.
 While developing and testing your game, you should always leave Test Mode enabled.
 The only time it's appropriate to disable Test Mode is in cases where you are attempting to test the functionality of production ad campaigns, instead of just test ad campaigns.